BioNTech sees up to 17 bln eur in vaccine revenue this year

 FRANKFURT, Nov 9 (Reuters) - Germany's BioNTech SE BNTX.O said the COVID-19 vaccine it is developing with partner Pfizer PFE.N will likely generate up to 17 billion euros ($19.6 billion) in revenues this year, as booster shots take hold and use in children increases.

-Based on planned deliveries of up to 2.5 billion doses so far, BioNTech said in a statement on Tuesday that it expects 16 billion to 17 billion euros in revenue accruing to it from the vaccine this year, up from a forecast in August of 15.9 billion euros.
+Based on planned deliveries of up to 2.5 billion doses so far, BioNTech said in a statement on Tuesday that it expects 16 billion to 17 billion euros in revenue accruing to it from the vaccine this year

+That was up from a forecast in August of 15.9 billion euros based on deliveries plus an order backlog of about 2.2 billion doses at the time.

 That figure includes milestone payments from partners and a share of gross profit in its partners' territories, the company added.